Enalean/tuleap-documentation-en/languages/en/user-guide/timetracking.rst

 ---------------------------

 The time tracking feature must be enabled per tracker.
 Once activated, ``writers`` users will be able to add times per artifact.
-By default, a writer will only see its own times.
-The ``readers`` are users that will be able to see an aggregated view of times
+By default, a writer will only see their own times.
+Members of the ``readers`` user group can see an aggregated view of submitted times.
-(all times saved per artifacts)

 .. figure:: ../images/screenshots/timetracking/timetracking-admin-tracker.png
    :align: center